production of a new “Zaporozhets” will begin in Ukraine

 The press service of ZAZ does not confirm information about the new product.
 The last rear-engined “Zaporozhets” at the plant ceased to be assembled on July 1, 1994.
 It was ZAZ-968M.
 The family of front-wheel drive “Tavrii” lasted until the end of the first decade of the XXI century.
 Cars from Daewoo, Chevrolet, Chery, Opel, KIA, AvtoVAZ and Renault were assembled in Zaporozhye.

-Now at the Ukrainian car plant it is planned to organize the production of “simplified” Lada Granta models.
+Now the Ukrainian car plant is planning to launch the production of “simplified” Lada Granta models.
 To reduce the cost, they will not have air conditioning and multimedia.
 Then the assembly of the cheapest Lada Vesta can be mastered – without electronic driver assistants, multimedia and a rear bumper beam amplifier.
 These design simplifications will keep Ukrainian prices for Lada Granta no higher than 580 thousand rubles.
 In Ukraine, they will have to compete on price with the Chevrolet Cobalt and Ravon products.

 The date of creation of the Zaporozhye Automobile Plant is considered to be 1863.
 Then Abraham Yakovlevich Koop, a native of the Netherlands, opened workshops for the production of iron parts for windmills in the Shenwiese colony.
 It also produced straw choppers, threshers, reapers, plows.
 The workshops soon grew into a plant for the production of agricultural machinery.